Malahide Castle is a beautiful 12th-century building set on 250 acres of parkland and gardens in the picturesque seaside village of Malahide.

 Talbots lived in the Castle for almost 800 years – except for a brief period between 1649 and 1660, when Cromwellian soldiers seized their lands, and Lord Chief Baron of Ireland occupied the Castle.

-After his death, his sister Rose inherited the estate and eventually sold it to the Irish State in 1975.
+After his death, his sister Rose inherited the estate and sold it to the Irish State in 1975.

 Ever since, the Malahide Castle has been used both as a tourist attraction and a State property to receive international guests, etc.